Wireless-XZ/alx-low_level_programming/0x00-hello_world/README.md

 > Mandatory

 Write a script that generates the assembly code of a C code and save it in an output file.
-* The C file name will be saved in the variable $CFILE
+* The C file name will be saved in the variable `$CFILE`
-* The output file should be named the same as the C file, but with the extension .s instead of .c.
+* The output file should be named the same as the C file, but with the extension `.s` instead of `.c`.
-  - Example: if the C file is main.c, the output file should be main.s
+  - Example: if the C file is `main.c`, the output file should be `main.s`
 ```
 julien@ubuntu:~/c/0x00$ export CFILE=main.c
 julien@ubuntu:~/c/0x00$ cat main.c